Myxogastria0808/coffee/README.md

 The best part of my morning is the quiet moment with a steaming mug of coffee.
 It's a simple, potent reminder that a new day has truly begun.

+## Greeting

+Hello, coffee lovers! ☕

+My name is Myxogastria0808, and I like coffee too!

+## How I like to drink coffee

+My favorite way to drink coffee is to add caramel flavored sugar to black coffee!

+## Coffee logo

+I create a logo for my blog theme named "coffee".

+{{ image(path="/content/coffee/coffee.webp") }}

 ```

 Please refer to the following for an actual example.